Mr. M Interactive

 What is this "global audience"?

-Well, I speak multiple languages and I like learning about and exploring different cultures.
-Beyond the fact that I plan to localize my games in other languages I know, I might even make some games that showcase aspects of certain cultures I find interesting.
-I might even consult individuals if there are cultural or linguistic aspects of something I want to display accurately and respectfully.
-I mainly am looking to expand my games into Asian markets, as those are often overlooked by many developers in the west.
-Additionally, I find their history in the gaming market to be interesting and something I'd like to try my hands in.
-It will primarily be India and Japan for now with further expansion into Mandarin speaking communities.
+Well, I speak multiple languages and like learning about and exploring different cultures.
+Beyond the fact that I plan to localize my games in other languages that I know (as well as the ones I'm learning eventually), I might even make some games that showcase aspects of certain cultures I find interesting.
+I will also potentially consult individuals if there are cultural or linguistic aspects of something I want to display accurately and respectfully.

 To be continued...